FontysICT-sem1

 }

 The best reason to shield certain parts of your class is to make your code easier to use.
-Classes use private fields to keep track of their state; how many lives do I have left, how fast can I move, et cetera.
-This information is not necessarily of interest to other code, but it is essential to the operation of the class.
-If everyone could just change the fields, the functioning of your class becomes a lot more unreliable and random: if you are the only one who can change the number of lives, you know exactly where in your code it can happen that your lives are set to 0.
-This advantage falls away if everyone can adjust the number of lives.
+Classes use private fields to keep track of their state; how many lives do I have left, how fast can I move, etc. This information is not necessarily of interest to other code, but it is essential to the operation of the class.
+If everyone could just change the fields, the functioning of your class becomes much more unreliable and random: if you are the only one who can change the number of lives, you know exactly where in your code it can happen that your lives are set to 0.
+This advantage disappears if everyone can adjust the number of lives.